Chandraketugarh: Excavated archeological objects

 Brahmi inscriptions with Megalithic Graffiti Symbols read "yojanani setuvandhat arddhasatah dvipa tamraparni", meaning "The island of Tamraparni (ancient Sri Lanka) is at a distance of 50 yojanas from Setuvandha (Rameswaram in Tamil Nadu).
 The mast of a ship with Vijayasinha's seal, describing Vijayasinha, the son of the king of Sinhapura of Vanga's marriage to Kuveni – the indigenous "Yakkha queen of Tamraparni".
 Chandraketugarh features many examples of terracotta art, displaying an unusual degree of precision and craftsmanship.
 These plaques are comparable to those found at other better-known sites such as Kaushambi and Ahichhatra.
 The terracotta plaques from these sites often carry similar motifs executed in nearly identical fashion.
 This similarity suggests an established communication link and common cultural heritage among these sites.

 Finds include Northern Black Polished Ware (NBPW) relics, later wares dated from about 400 BC to 100 BC and approximately contemporary with the Maurya period, as well as from the more recent Kushanas and Gupta periods.

 Many silver punch-marked coins and a few gold coins have been unearthed from Chandraketugarh, including a gold coin of Chandragupta-Kumardevi.
 Many semi-precious stone beads were also found here, along with items made of ivory and bone.
 Even a few wooden objects have survived.

+A museum has been built near the site depicting largely collections of Dilip Kumar Moitey, a retired school teacher and amateur archaeologist.